Experimental evidence for strong emergent correlations between particles in a switching trap

-Before we describe our experimental setup, let us briefly recapitulate the theoretical predictions~\cite{BKMS24} for non-interacting particles in a switching harmonic trap as described above.
-The joint probability distribution function (jpdf) of the positions of the particles in the NESS can be written explicitly {\it for any} $N \geq 1$ as $\tilde{P}(\{x_i\}) = P\big( \{z_i\} = \{x_i / \sigma_0\}\big) \sigma_0^{-N}$, where the jpdf $P(\{z_i\})$ of the adimensional particle positions $\{z_i\}$ {(measured in units of $\sigma_0$)} is given by~\cite{BKMS24}
+Before we describe our experimental setup, let us briefly recapitulate the theoretical predictions~\cite{BKMS24} for non-interacting particles in a switching harmonic trap as described above ({see \cite{SM} for a detailed discussion of the {switching} protocol}).
+The joint probability distribution function (JPDF) of the positions of the particles in the NESS can be written explicitly {\it for any} $N \geq 1$ as $\tilde{P}(\{x_i\}) = P\big( \{z_i\} = \{x_i / \sigma_0\}\big) \sigma_0^{-N}$, where the JPDF $P(\{z_i\})$ of the adimensional particle positions $\{z_i\}$ {(measured in units of $\sigma_0$)} is given by~\cite{BKMS24}

 where $V(u) = \left[\frac{u}{k_2} + \frac{1 - u}{k_1}\right]$ and